Autism Acceptance Award

 The NEAS’ Autism Acceptance Gold Award recognises the Eldon Square and NEAS partnership and the improvement it has led to creating a better experience for customers with autism.

 As part of this collaboration we have introduced monthly shopping Quiet Hours.
-Taking place the first Tuesday from 10am to 11am and following Saturday of the month, from 9am to 10am, the centre takes simple steps such as dimming lights where possible, and turning down music to provide a more autism-friendly environment.
+Taking place every Tuesday from 10am to 11am and every Saturday of the month, from 9am to 10am, the centre takes simple steps such as dimming lights where possible, and turning down music to provide a more autism-friendly environment.

 Alongside the Quiet Hours, we have also assigned three Autism Champions, who work closely with the autism community to better understand their needs and priorities for the centre.
 As a result of this, we have introduced sensory bags, which are designed to improve the customer experience for children with autism.
 The backpacks include egg timers, sunglasses, a variety of visual symbols, fidget toys and autism guides, and are available for hire from our Customer Service desks.